Piyushchopde/ansible/Ansible.md

 - If i have lot of file i want to copy it from host to remote server using ansible ? we can use COPY module also there are one more option is syncronized module we need to specify and sounce and destination under that

-- How to encrypt file :   ansible valut encrpt file name
+- How to encrypt already created file  file :   ansible valut encrpt file name

-- how to create encrpted file
+- how to create encrpted file Command: ansible-vault encrypt <file_name>

-   ansible valut create encrpt filename
+- ansible-playbook -i encrypted_inventory playbook.yaml --ask-vault-pass

-- what is difference between play and playbook play contain more number of taks playbook contain more number of plays
+- what is difference between play and playbook play contain more number of task playbook contain more number of plays

 - ansible_facts: ansible_facts is used to os specific variable